 Used straight — and to hideously appropriate effect — in Mark Of The Devil.
 Within that film, several "witches" (all clearly innocent) are slowly burnt alive.
 This film presents various period tortures in historically accurate ways, which makes it rather disturbing...

 Subverted in Agora, where the philosopher Hypatia, after being caught by the Christians who considered her a witch, was only burned after she was dead.
-Note that there is still some debate whereas RL Hypatia was burned alive or stoned to death, though the general view is the one shown in the movie, that first she was stoned and then burned.
+Note that there is still some debate on whether the Real Life Hypatia was burned alive or stoned to death, though the general view is the one shown in the movie, that first she was stoned and then burned.

 In Ghostbusters II a judge laments that he is not able to sentence them to be burned at the stake, which he sees as an "illustrious, sterner justice".

 Averted in Season of the Witch which shows three accused women being hung off a bridge, then lowered into the water to drown just in case they survived the Neck Snap.
 Unfortunately for the priest carrying out the ritual, one of them is Not Quite Dead.

 Subverted in Solomon Kane.
 The villagers attempt to burn the witch, but the witch uses magic to not only survive, but burn the village and its inhabitants.

 In Red Riding Hood, everyone thinks Valerie is a witch because she can understand the Wolf and everyone thinks the Wolf only wants her, so she is offered up as a Human Sacrifice.